The Marvels of the Getty Center Los Angeles

 They’ve even strategically placed benches to enjoy views.
 This was my view relaxing on one of them.

 The Getty Center is the #1 rated attraction in Los Angeles on Trip Advisor.
-Considering the variety and amount of attractions in the area, it’s quite an accomplishment but not surprising.
+Considering the variety and number of attractions in the area, it’s quite an accomplishment but not surprising.
 It offers so much (for free) with its modern architectural elements, open spaces, vast art collection and beautiful gardens.
 The Getty Center proves art and architecture can also make for a fun visit.

 Visiting the Getty Center Tips and Basics